tangle-network/relayer/README.md

 ### To run E2E tests

-First you will need [`protocol-substrate`](https://github.com/webb-tools/protocol-substrate) node, compiled locally (in release mode) and both the `protocol-substrate` and `relayer` project must be next to each other.
+First you will need [`protocol-substrate`](https://github.com/webb-tools/protocol-substrate) node, compiled locally (in release mode and with `--features integration-tests`) and both the `protocol-substrate` and `relayer` project must be next to each other.

 Here is the basic setup you will need: